Docker Hub Feed Widget for Website. No-code - Poper

 Edge cache absorbs anonymous pull rate limits

-Anonymous Docker Hub API calls have been rate-limited since November 2020 (currently 100 pulls per 6 hours per anonymous IPv4 address, with the API itself capped at 200 read requests per 6 hours per IP).
-A naive widget that fetches from the visitor's browser will hit those limits on a busy page in seconds.
-Poper proxies every read through our global edge cache so the visitor's IP never touches hub.docker.com, anonymous limits never apply, and pull counts stay live regardless of traffic volume on the embedded page.
+A naive widget that fetches from the visitor's browser can run into Docker Hub public-read limits on a busy page.
+Poper proxies reads through our global edge cache so the visitor's IP never touches hub.docker.com and pull counts stay reliable regardless of traffic volume.

 Use cases